20th INTERNATIONAL p53 WORKSHOP

 April 27 – May 1, 2026

-Rooms: Gallery, Event Rooms 2a/2b (second floor) and Event Rooms 3a/3b (third Floor)
+Rooms: Gallery, Event Rooms 2a/2b (Second Floor), and Event Rooms 3a/3b (Third Floor)

-Registration: 7:00 am to 5:00 pm- April 28-30
+Registration: 7:00 am to 5:00 pm, April 28 – 30

 Monday, April 27, 2026

-6:00 - 9:00 pm Welcome Reception 22nd Floor Patient Support Centre, Hospital for Sick Children
+6:00 – 9:00 Welcome Reception 22nd Floor

 Tuesday, April 28, 2026

-7:00 – 8:30am Sign in and Breakfast PGRL Gallery
+7:00 – 8:30 Sign in and Breakfast PGRL Gallery Google Maps

 8:30 – 9:15 Introductory remarks and welcome Org Committee Chairs + Chiefs of Research (SK, UHN, MSH)

-Session 1: A tribute to Pierre Hainaut- 9:15-11:30- Moderator: TBD
+Session 1: A tribute to Pierre Hainaut

 Emilie Montellier Determinants of Phenotypic Variability in the Li-Fraumeni Syndrome.
 University of Grenoble Alpes

-Arnold Levine The role of the Diversity box and the P2 promoter in Dense Associative Memory of gene expression.
+Arnold Levine The role of the Diversity box and the P2 promoter in Associative Memory of gene expression.
 Institute for Advanced Studies, Princeton

 Christian Kratz Research Update from the Li-Fraumeni Syndrome Registry in Germany.
 University of Hannover